shahmikh/AIOps-Learning-Journey/Small Tasks For Understanding/README.md

             # Check for at least one lowercase letter
-            if echo "$password" | grep -q '[a-z]'; then echo "✅ Strong password"
+            if echo "$password" | grep -q '[a-z]'; then echo "Strong password"
             else
-                echo "⚠️ WEAK PASSWORD - should contain a lowercase letter" fi
+                echo "WEAK PASSWORD - should contain a lowercase letter" fi
         else
-            echo "⚠️ WEAK PASSWORD - should contain an uppercase letter" fi
+            echo "WEAK PASSWORD - should contain an uppercase letter" fi
     else
-        echo "⚠️ WEAK PASSWORD - should contain a number" fi else
+        echo "WEAK PASSWORD - should contain a number" fi else
-    echo "⚠️ Length is too small - minimum 8 characters" fi
+    echo "Length is too small - minimum 8 characters" fi

 ---